 To access the Keeper Vault, each Keeper user (e.g. an MSP Administrator, Technician or user at a Managed Company) must choose a "Master Password.”
 This unique Master Password is only used for Keeper and not any other service.
 Keeper’s zero-knowledge security architecture ensures that no one – not even the administrator, MSP or Keeper employees – have access to a user’s master password.

 The Master Password must adhere to the guidelines enforced by the Keeper Administrator and can be applied to users via role enforcement policies.
-In the case of a lost Master Password, users can recover their account through a zero-knowledge recovery process which includes answering a security question, email verification and two-factor verification.
+In the case of a lost Master Password, users can recover their account through a zero-knowledge recovery process which includes providing their recovery phrase, email verification and two-factor verification.

 Keeper MSP utilizes strict and secure data isolation between each Managed Company, at both the logical and encryption layer.
 This is critical for MC independence, privacy and security.
 It also preserves compliance with security and privacy standards covering SOC 2 Type I and II controls, ISO 27001, FINRA and HIPAA.
 Since Keeper uses a zero-knowledge security architecture, each MC’s data is completely separated and encrypted with a key derivation architecture that is specific to each MC.
 Therefore, no inadvertent sharing of MC-related data such as emails, admins, teams, roles or vault data is possible.

-New MSP and Managed Company accounts are created either in US, EU, AU or US_GOV geographic regions.
+New MSP and Managed Company accounts are created either in US, EU, AU, JP or US_GOV geographic regions.
 Once the region has been selected and established for an MSP or Managed Company, the region cannot be changed without re-creating the environment.

 Administrators can create Roles and set a plethora of enforcement policies for users in each Role.
 A robust variety of enforcements are possible, including those limiting platforms, requiring strong passwords, and more.
 Roles with elevated permissions are also assignable for administrative staff, and allow a variety of actions like managing teams, roles, running reports and more.